andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/austrolibertario/awesome) - A curated list of awesome libertarian. | Uma lista com curadoria libertaria.
 Ancap Libertario.
 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of awesome resources actively supporting the Nexa blockchain and its community of users.
 - [awesome-blockchain](https://github.com/avence12/awesome-blockchain) - Blockchain concept, technologies, application, and business.
+- [awesome-ai-infrastructure](https://github.com/awesomelistsio/awesome-ai-infrastructure) - A curated list of awesome tools, frameworks, platforms, and resources for building scalable and efficient AI infrastructure, including distributed training, model serving, MLOps, and deployment.
+- [awesome-drone-engineers](https://github.com/awesomelistsio/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-slack-apps-for-developers](https://github.com/axolo-co/awesome-slack-apps-for-developers) - A curated list of awesome, Slack apps.
 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
 - [Install-anything-on-Dokku](https://github.com/Bixoto/Install-anything-on-Dokku) - List of ready-to-use repositories to install anything on Dokku.